What Does Resolution Mean in 3D Printing?

 Practically, how does XY resolution affect your 3D prints?
 In order to find out, we decided to test the Form 2 SLA 3D printer.
 The Form 2 has a laser spot size of 140 microns (FWHM), which should allow it to print fine details on the XY plane.
 We put it to the test to see if this ideal resolution holds true.

-Designing a Test Model
+Designing a Model to Test 3D Printer Resolution

 First, we designed and printed a model to test the minimum feature size on the XY plane.
 The model is a rectangular block with lines of varying widths in horizontal, vertical, and diagonal directions to avoid directional bias.
 The line widths range from 10 to 200 microns in 10 micron steps and are 200 microns tall, which equates to two layers when printed at 100-micron Z resolution.
 The model was printed in Clear Resin, washed twice in an IPA bath, and post-cured for 30 minutes.